mase28/CIS422-Project1/README.md

 Before trying to run the program, please create a token with Mapbox.
 These instructions to create a token assume that you have never created a token for Mapbox.
 If that assumptions is not true, you may be able to modify these instructions.

-1. Account Creation: First, please create an account at account.mapbox.com.
+1. Account Creation:

+First, please create an account at account.mapbox.com or sign into your account if existing.
 If you have an account, please sign in with your username and password.

-2. Sign Up Or Sign In:

 If you do not have an account, please click "Sign up for Mapbox" under the button marked "Sign In."
 If you have an account, but you've forgotten your password, please click "Forgot your password" under the button marked "Sign In" and follow the prompts.

-3. Enter Requested Information:
+2. Enter Requested Information:

 To create an account, after you've clicked "Sign up for Mapbox," you will see a page called "Create Your Mapbox Account."
 If you already have an account, but you've reached this page erroneously, please click on "Log In" and follow the steps from there.